miseEnPlace-i/lapr2/docs/SprintD/US08/US08_RecordVaccination.md

 * **AC1:** If it's the first dose, the nurse should select a vaccine that has the vaccine type of the related appointment, and that has an administration process for the user.

-* **AC2:** The nurse should select a user from the waiting room, in order to administer a vaccine to him.
+* **AC2:** The nurse should select a user from the waiting room, in order to administer a vaccine.

 * **AC3:** The lot number inserted should have five alphanumeric characters, a hyphen, and two numerical characters (example: 21C16-05).